Get E-Book

 console.log(pattern.exec('https://x.test/users/42')?.pathname.groups.id);

-The pattern parses the pathname and returns named groups from the match.
+The pattern matches the pathname and returns named groups.
 It can also match protocol, hostname, port, search, hash, and username/password fields when those parts are supplied.
-For backend services, the sweet spot is narrow: validate or route a small set of URL shapes at an edge in your own code.

 const match = pattern.exec('https://x.test/users/42');